 Verdant green landscapes, oceans with world-class surf breaks, laid-back locals and Māori culture come together in New Zealand and its islands.
-This is a country that loves the natural beauty than spans its shores, and takes care of it.
+This is a country that loves the natural beauty that spans its shores, and takes upmost care of it.
 Explore the beautiful scenery on a private superyacht charter.

 The 20-kilometre-long island of Waiheke is a paradise just a short cruise from the city.
 Wander the island’s vineyards and sample delicious local wines and food, visit the Waiheke Island Brewery to try their handcrafted beers, or get your adrenaline rush ziplining through the rainforest.
 Call in at quirky art galleries and craft shops.
 Throughout the island, enjoy stunning views of beautiful sandy beaches on one side and emerald green bays on the other.